Cray-HPE/docs-csm/412-MGMT-NET-DELL-MELLANOX-UPGRADES.md

 Configuration with Recommended MLAG-VIP cable.
 - This is recommended by Mellanox but not required.
 - It's purpose is to prevent "split brain" which is where both spines think they are the active gateway.
-- It requires a RJ45 cable between the mgmt0 ports on both switches.
+- It requires an RJ45 cable between the mgmt0 ports on both switches.
 - https://community.mellanox.com/s/article/how-to-configure-mlag-on-mellanox-switches#jive_content_id_MLAG_VIP

 #### Spine01